rachel-ker/capp30254/HW3/README.md

 and apply it to data on project funding on donorschoose.

 ## To Run
-run 'python hw3.py' on command line
+run 'python3 hw3.py' on command line
 results will appear in csv file

 ## Files: